 |Wisconsin||28,000 (source: dnr.wi.gov in 2019)|

 |Wyoming||700 (source: npr.org in 2015)|

-On the Yukon-Kuskokwim Delta, North of the Brooks Range or the Seward Peninsula there are no black bears to be found.
+There are no black bears to be found on the Yukon-Kuskokwim Delta, North of the Brooks Range or the Seward Peninsula.

-With an estimated population of 35,000 bears in California currently, the population had increased significantly since 1982 when there were just 10,000 – 15,000 bears in the State.
+With an estimated 35,000 bears in California, the population had increased significantly since 1982 when there were just 10,000 – 15,000 bears in the State.
 There are two subspecies of black bears in California, the Northwestern black bear and the California black bear.

 The third subpopulation extends from Santa Cruz County south and east to San Diego County.
 It is estimated that less than 10 percent of the California black bear population inhabits this region.

 There are an estimated 19,000 black bears in Colorado, up from an estimated 12,000 in the early 2000s.
 Black bears can be found residing throughout the Rocky Mountain National Park, State Forest State Park, and along the San Juan Skyway.